What is the first appointment like?

 What is Cognitive-Behavioral Therapy (CBT)?

 CBT is a brief, effective type of psychological treatment supported in the research literature.
 This approach focuses on the inter-relationships between one’s thoughts, emotions, and actions.
-Through the use of collaborative goal-setting (between the therapist, parent, and child), therapy aims to teach specific skills that allow the child, adolescent, or adult to accomplish small steps that eventually lead to large changes.
+Through the use of collaborative goal-setting, therapy aims to teach specific skills that allow the child, adolescent, or adult to accomplish small steps that eventually lead to large changes.

 Does therapy really work for kids?